werf/werf/docs/documentation/_includes/reference/cli/werf_converge.md

   -R, --auto-rollback=false
             Enable auto rollback of the failed release to the previous deployed release version
-            when current deploy process have failed ($WERF_AUTO_ROLLBACK by default) --config=''
+            when current deploy process have failed ($WERF_AUTO_ROLLBACK by default) --cache-repo=[]
+            Specify one or multiple cache repos with images that will be used as a cache.
+Cache
+            will be populated when pushing newly built images into the primary repo and when
+            pulling existing images from the primary repo.
+Cache repo will be used to pull images
+            and to get manifests before making requests to the primary repo.
+            Also, can be specified with $WERF_CACHE_REPO_* (e.g. $WERF_CACHE_REPO_1=...,
+            $WERF_CACHE_REPO_2=...)
+      --config=''
             Use custom configuration file (default $WERF_CONFIG or werf.yaml in working directory) --config-templates-dir=''